-In the absence of a specific deadline, apply as early as possible.
-If the program to which you apply does not have a deadline, you are encouraged to apply as early as possible, but at least six weeks before the semester or summer session in which you wish to enroll.
+If your program does not have a deadline, you are encouraged to apply as early as possible.
+You are encouraged to submit your application a minimum of six weeks before the semester or summer session in which you wish to enroll.

 International Student Admission Timelines